- Nancy Meyers

 The story concerns a divorcée, Jane (Meryl Streep), whose ex-husband, Jake (Alec Baldwin), decides after ten years that his much younger wife, Agness (Lake Bell), doesn’t have what he needs.
 What he needs is “home,” which is how he describes Jane after the divorcees hop into bed after some drunken peace-making.
 Jane, who has spent years trying to get over Jake, doesn’t know how to feel about what happened.
 She tells her group of female friends—a clan that actually sits around drinking wine and talking about vaginas (Could there have been a bigger cliché?)—about her affair with her ex-husband, and they think it’s wonderful that Jane is truly alive for the first time in years.
 She keeps it secret from her three grown, loving children, however, all except her son-in-law Harley (John Krasinski), who accidentally finds out but promises not to tell.

 Meanwhile, there’s the issue of Jane’s Santa Barbara home, which looks like a Martha Stewart-esque palace overlooking the Pacific.
 She makes a lot of money, apparently, on her restaurateur-baker salary, enough to create this extravagant country house (aka mansion) that dwarfs the homes of most millionaires in size and tasteful interior decoration.
-Inside, though the furnishings outshine most classy catalogues, and though her immaculate kitchen is better equipped than those of most Iron Chefs, according to Jane it needs an addition.
+Inside, though the furnishings outshine most classy catalogues, and her immaculate kitchen is better equipped than those of most Iron Chefs, according to Jane it needs an addition.
 She hires nice guy architect Adam (Steve Martin) to build her an even bigger kitchen and make her house even more impressive.
 When she and Adam start to get familiar, Jake gets jealous and the antics begin.

 Explaining the plot of a romantic comedy like this one is one of the worst things someone can do, because upon recalling every detail, its charm dwindles away.
-If the movie did its job, the average audience won’t remember inconsequential details about Jane’s house, however ridiculous.
+If the movie did its job, the average viewer won’t remember inconsequential details about Jane’s house, however ridiculous.
 They’ll instead recall the irresistible charm of the actors.
 My guess is the average viewer won’t notice those things, and they’ll fall in love with Streep, as they’ve probably done again and again over the years.
 She has that effect, doesn’t she?
 Streep can play just about anything, so she turns such an uncomplicated role into a pleasant, even diverse one.
 Alongside her, Baldwin proves himself a comedian once more, bringing his confident charm from TV’s 30 Rock.
 And though Martin’s character is bland as can be, he fills the role nicely.

 This is a romantic comedy about mature people doing some very juvenile things (from smoking pot to sneaking around), but somehow it works.
 It’s very standard stuff.
 The characters are likable.
 There’s certainly no suitor we’re rooting for more than the other.
 Jane feels real, even in her obscenely over-designed house, whereas another actress other than Streep could’ve made her an incredible pill.
 It’s Complicated has an effortless appeal, giving you exactly what you want in a form that wouldn’t work without its stars.
 We forgive the omnipresent clichés and absurdities because Streep, Baldwin, and Martin are so good.
 And it’s because of their class that we don’t have to feel guilty for enjoying the result.